-Aforementioned binding elements of the investment strategy, used to select the investments to attain the sustainable investment objective of this financial product, are required for any investment of the Sub-fund (excluding cash or derivatives held for liquidity purposes).
+Aforementioned binding elements of the investment strategy, used to select the investments to attain the sustainable investment objective of this financial product, are required for any investment of the Sub-Fund (excluding cash or derivatives held for liquidity purposes).

-It is worth noting that the percentages mentioned in the graph above are expressed in relation to the fund's net assets.
-When it comes to fund's investments in companies, the fund commits to only invest in companies qualifying for sustainable investments under the conditions set forth in this document, i.e 100% of the invested companies qualify as sustainable investments (excluding cash or derivatives).
+It is worth noting that the percentages mentioned in the graph above are expressed in relation to the Sub-Fund's net assets.
+When it comes to Sub-Fund's investments in companies, the Sub-Fund commits to only invest in companies qualifying for sustainable investments under the conditions set forth in this document, i.e 100% of the invested companies qualify as sustainable investments (excluding cash or derivatives).